pub-n-dub/phototaxis/README.md

 # phototaxis
-On autonomous programming for phototaxis
+On self-programming for phototaxic goal-seeking